 The concept of basic business class is similar.
 These basic fares are always framed as being good for customers, and giving them more choice, and allowing them to only pay for the services that they want.
 But make no mistake, that’s not actually how the implementation of these fares typically works.

-I wouldn’t expect basic business class fares to be materially cheaper than existing business class fares.
-Instead, I suspect that more often than not, the current cheapest fares will be made the basic fares, in an effort to get people to buy up to more expensive fares.
+I wouldn’t expect basic business class fares to be materially cheaper than previous standard business class fares.
+Instead, I suspect that more often than not, the previous cheapest fares are just being made the new basic fares, in an effort to get people to buy up to more expensive fares.
 I wouldn’t consider that to be good for consumers.

 At the same time, I’m not surprised to see the trend.
 Premium leisure demand is strong, while business travel hasn’t fully recovered.
 Leisure travelers are often willing to pay a lot for business class, but they’re typically not willing to pay $10K+, as some corporate customers previously may have.
 So it’s not surprising to see airlines using whatever strategies they can to get people to part with more of their money when flying business class.